 University-wide Purchasing Agreements (UwPA) are competitively bid, negotiated contracts, with the goal of maximizing the University’s buying power.
 These agreements are put in place to make the purchasing process easier for schools and departments.

-Purchasing from a UwPA supplier reduces the requirements that are needed when submitting your requisition, including:
+Purchasing from a UwPA supplier reduces the requirements that are needed when submitting your requisition.

-No competitive bids are required, as the requisition only requires the UwPA vendor’s quote.
+No competitive bids required.
+The requisition only requires the UwPA vendor’s quote.

 No Central Purchasing approvals required.

 Visit the Goods and Services Catalog to find UwPA vendors by category.
 All enabled suppliers in the CU Marketplace are also UwPA vendors and only available in the CU Marketplace.